GreenNLP/firefox-translations-training/README.md

 Not implemented:
 - Backward model: the backward model for scoring can only be a bilingual or a many2one model right now.
 - The use of monolingual data is not implemented, currently only supports the use of bilingual data.
+- Multilingual Teacher training, at the moment only takes opusmt as teacher

 # OPUS-MT integration